Mike Bacsik (2000s pitcher): Personal life

 Bacsik is the son of Michael James Bacsik, who pitched in the majors from –.
 He is married with three children.

 Bacsik is also well known around Dallas as a spin class instructor with occasionally unorthodox teaching methods.

 Twitter controversy

 Bacsik made offensive comments on his Twitter account following the loss of the Dallas Mavericks to the San Antonio Spurs in game 4 of the first round of the 2010 NBA Playoffs.
 The comment "Congratulations to all the dirty Mexicans in San Antonio," quickly circulated on social networks online before Bacsik deleted the comments.
-The following Monday, on April 26, 2010, Bacsik was suspended indefinitely from his KTCK duties by owner Cumulus Media for "comments [that] were unacceptable and offensive, and are inconsistent with the core values of KTCK and Cumulus."
+As Bacsik had already gotten in trouble for posting the ethnic slur "nigger" on his Twitter account two years prior, next Monday, on April 26, 2010, Bacsik was suspended indefinitely from his KTCK duties by owner Cumulus Media for "comments [that] were unacceptable and offensive, and are inconsistent with the core values of KTCK and Cumulus."
 The next day, Bacsik was fired by The Ticket.

 Assault charge

 In 2016, while coaching a youth baseball team, Bacsik pushed the opposing team's third-base coach to the ground, swung at him without making contact, and then pushed him to the ground a second time.
 Bacsik was charged with assault by contact, a class C misdemeanor punishable by a fine of up to $500.
 His trial was scheduled for June 2017.